hci-lab-um/heuristics-for-test-tool-design/H06-What-learning-preferences-do-those-people-have.md

 - Provide “short burst” and extended learning opportunities.

 Research Point: we found that people expressed a range of preferences for how to learn – for example whether solo or in pairs, prefer media, whether guided or exploratory AND that these did not necessarily match with their general problem-solving preferences.
 We also found that people had very little time allowed for learning and development.
+In one trial of the heuristics, we asked a group of people who were choosing a tool to enable their team to work together about learning and problem solving preferences.
+We found a wide range of preferences across solo and group learning, and that these were not the same as problem solving preferences.
+The graph shows that some of the people in the group preferred to learn solo, even if they preferred team problem solving.
+Similarly there was a range of responses to whether learning was best done practical/exploratory or guided/reading/theory.

 Key questions to ask yourself:
 - have you considered solo and group learning routes?